fatih/vim-go-tutorial/README.md

 `ctrl-]`

 Once we jump to a declaration, we also might want to get back into our previous location.
-By default there is the Vim shorcut  `ctrl-o` that jumps to the previous cursor location.
+By default there is the Vim shortcut  `ctrl-o` that jumps to the previous cursor location.
 It works great when it does, but not good enough if you're navigating between Go declaration.
 If you for example jump to a file with `:GoDef` and then scroll down to the bottom, and then maybe to the top,